jakebacker/ULPM/README.md

 To uninstall, run `make uninstall`

 # Current State
-Right now, ULPM does not work consistently but it does allow for one set of commands to work for every distro
+Right now, ULPM does not work consistently and it not complete but it does allow for one set of commands to work for every distro